yubaoquan/tree-view-menu/README.md

     - bugfix:
         1. basename mixed a slash in rename feature
     - operation optimize:
-        1. fix the order or operation buttons in menu panel
+        1. fix the order of operation buttons in menu panel

 ## TODO